-ARTS 247 Low-Fired Ceramics
+ARTS 247 Low-Fired Ceramics 36 hours lecture, 72 hours lab; 108 hours total

 Introduces students to various aspects of working with clay at lower temperatures, including worldwide historical developments, earthenware clay bodies and slips.
 Methods and types of finishing and glazing include pit firing, electric firing, and experimental firing will be explored.
 Creation of earthenware works with lowtemperature surface treatments fired in kilns appropriate for home studios will be the main focus of this course.
 Ideal for the aspiring home studio potter or ceramic artist.
-CSU, UC